daovorge/GADS-22-NYC/18_KNN_SVM_ROC/README.md

 ###Objectives for this class:
  * To define the K-Nearest Neighbors algorithm
  * To define Support Vector Machines, and elucidate the meaning of maxiumum margin classification
- * To provide an example
+ * To define and illustrate the concept of kernels
- * To identify and define
+ * To identify problems with classifying skewed data
- * To provide examples
+ * To define and discuss Precision, Recall, and F1-score
- * To identify the pros and cons
+ * To define and discus Receiver Operating Characteristic and Area Under the Curve

 ###Class Agenda
  - Class Open
   * Check in
   * Review objectives
  -  - Core concepts - Slides - Mark
+ -  - KNN - Demo iPython notebook - Mark & Class
- -  - iPython notebook - Mark & Class
+ -  - KNN - Demo iPython notebook - Mark & Class
- -  - Matrix Factorization - iPython notebook - Mark & Class
+ -  - ROC - Demo iPython notebook - Mark & Class
+ - LAB1: Baseball Dataset - SVM - SVR - Type-in exercise - Class
- - LAB: - Coding exercise - Class
+ - LAB2: Engine Misfiring Dataset - SVM - SVC - Coding exercise - Class
  - Class Close
   * Check in
   * Class to pause around 9.15pm for the Exit ticket